Executive Director & Chief Executive Officer

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.
 The United Way of Wapello County reserves the right to review each requested accommodation and determine if such poses an undue hardship.

 The description given is intended only to provide information about the general nature of the job and is not an all-inclusive list of the job duties, skills or abilities which may change from time-to-time.

-Send cover letter and resume to:
+Interested persons can send their cover letter and resume to:

 United Way of Wapello County

 PO Box 1778